Q: How many students attend NEC?

 Q: Are any standardized tests required?

-A: The only standardized test we require is the Test of English as a Foreign Language (TOEFL) for all non-native speakers of English.
-We do not require the SAT, ACT, or GRE for any students.
+A: The only standardized test we require are English language exams (TOEFL or IELTS) for all non-native speakers of English.
+We do not require the SAT, ACT, or GRE.

 Q: Can I get a fee waiver?

 A: Unfortunately, we do not provide fee waivers under any circumstances.
 However, undergraduate applicants with exceptional financial need living in the immediate Boston area may be considered for a fee reduction by submitting the NACAC Request for Application Fee Waiver.
 Although we do not grant fee waivers, we may reduce your application fee after reviewing your request.